 The Story Behind MAX

-Over two years ago, FOCUS Bank developed a marketing campaign to promote its high interest, reward checking account known as MAXimum Free Checking.
-While discussing ideas to promote the product, the President and CEO of FOCUS Bank, Don Burnett, mentioned using an "ugly" dog to help attract attention through billboards, television spots and newspaper ads.
-Jeff Barker, FOCUS Bank CFO, knew just the dog for the job, his family pet.
+in 2006, FOCUS Bank developed a marketing campaign to promote its high interest, reward checking account known as MAXimum Free Checking.
+While discussing ideas to promote the product, the President and CEO of FOCUS Bank, Don Burnett, mentioned using an "ugly" dog to help attract attention through billboards, television spots, and newspaper ads.
+Jeff Barker, FOCUS Bank CFO, knew just the dog for the job: his family pet.

-As the famous saying goes – "You take the good, you take the bad"…well that's what the Barker's have done with Oscar.
-Unfortunately, he suffers from numerous food allergies, and therefore; he requires a special diet consisting of duck, venison and potato and gets weekly allergy shots.
-In order to prep for his television appearances, Oscar undergoes steroid shots to ensure his skin and silky coat are camera-ready.
-But don't feel too bad for Oscar because he thoroughly enjoys the constant words of praise, chin scratches, and most importantly the "cookies" he receives when filming.
+As the famous saying goes — "You take the good, you take the bad"…well that's what the Barker's did with Oscar.
+Unfortunately, he suffered from numerous food allergies, and therefore he required a special diet consisting of duck, venison, and potato, and got weekly allergy shots.